KarelZe/thesis/references/obsidian/📖chapters/👨‍🍳Tain-Test-split.md

 - *test* authors use a true out-of-sample test set to test their hypothesis.
 April for training and May to June for testing.
 Also, they test their hypothesis on a second data set. ([[@chakrabartyTradeClassificationAlgorithms2007]]3809)
  [[@ellisAccuracyTradeClassification2000]] use true out-of-sample testing / second test set.

+Prior research used random splits, cross-validation (), or.

+In the absence of hyperparameters a suffices

 Both splits would ever estimate the model performance.